meertensinstituut/clariah-wp3-vre/README-tech.md

   - Expand docker-compose command in `./start-vre.sh`.
   - References to component files and volumes in `./<component>/docker-compose.yml` should be overwritten in `./docker-compose.yml`
   - Integration tests can be added to java app in `./integation`

+## Docker containers

+Each component runs in its own container.
+The images of switchboard, recognizer, tagger and deployment are build automatically on docker hub.

 Demo
 ---